hrydgard/ppsspp-site/docs/reference/custom-background-music.md

 <!--
 ### List of bogus games

-The following games DO NOT actually support custom music:
+The following games have been tested and DO NOT actually support custom music:
 - ATV Offroad Fury Pro
 - Boom Beats
 - MX vs. ATV Reflex
 - MX vs. ATV Unleashed: On the Edge
 - MX vs. ATV Untamed / MX vs. ATV Extreme Limite
+- SD Gundam G Generation Portable
+- SD Gundam G Generation World
 - Test Drive Unlimited
 - <small>the Japanese release of </small>TOCA Race Driver 2<small> (maybe it's possible to patch the game to unlock it?)</small>
 - Untold Legends: Brotherhood of the Blade